 I want to return to the question of Condition as History, as well as to the expression that "The Fact is before it Exists."
-The History that Regel had in mind was, of course, the historic period in which he lived, following the French Revolution, which brought not the millenium, but new contradictions; i.e., philosophically speaking, Ground had been transformed into Condition and we did get a totality of Movement-the Fact-in-itself.
-The new contradictions will once again show that facts, facts can also hide "the unity of Form is submerged."
+The History that Hegel had in mind was, of course, the historic period in which he lived, following the French Revolution, which brought not the millenium, but new contradictions; i.e., philosophically speaking, Ground had been transformed into Condition and we did get a totality of Movement-the Fact-in-itself.
+The new contradictions will once again show that facts, facts, facts can also hide "the unity of Form is submerged."
 And of course we know that our historic epoch, much more than Hegel's, demands more of reality than just a sound of "immediates."
 For example, scientifically with Einstein, we get to know that facts, too, are relative.
-So that once again we need self-transcendence and therefore, in the expression "the fact is before it exists," we recognize the process of emergence of something new, and in its emergence we therefore get the transition to Existence.
+So that once again exists," we recognize the process of emergence of something new, and in its emergence we therefore get the transition to Existence.
 For our terms, if we think of the actual historical development of the working class in Marx's Capital, we have "Ground in Unity with its Condition."